NoUsernameHere765/HoM-GFX-Collection/README.md

 # HoM-GFX-Collection

 Now I am not good at making Github pages so I will just put this out here, this is a place for submodders to obtain easy GFX access and provide for others, my discord is @.noah_or_dusk.
-This is made using the official HoM teams GFX (Credit to Springy & JSK)
+This is made using the official HoM teams GFX (Credit to Springy & JSK) & Custom GFX

 As well as internet and custom made assets, for the internet creators: